bdelmas/aircall-frontend-hiring-test/README.md

 ### Project Structure
 The project is using the `features` and `pages` file structure with DDD and Screaming Architecture.
 A good intro can be found [here](https://profy.dev/article/react-folder-structure#discussion-feature-driven-folder-structure-and-screaming-architecture).

-The `ui` folder is here in substiture of the more common `components` folder to be able to have more granularity and specification to the different ways a component can be.
-Usely on a big project `components` will be packed, but a `ui` folder with the atomic design approach solves that problem and make a big project with lots of components more manageable.
+The `ui` folder is here in substitute of the more common `components` folder to be able to have more granularity and specification to the different ways what a component can be.
+On a big project `components` will be quickly packed, but a `ui` folder with the atomic design approach solves that problem and make it easier and more manageable even with a big project with lots of components.

-Finally it uses `kebab-case` to name files and folders instead of the more common `camelCase`/`PascalCase` to avoid to have to pull your hair once or twice every year because `CameCase` [broke your CI/CD pipeline](https://twitter.com/kentcdodds/status/1249870276688371713).
+Finally it uses `kebab-case` to name files and folders instead of the more common `camelCase`/`PascalCase` to avoid to have to pull your hair once or twice every year because `cameCase` [broke your CI/CD pipeline](https://twitter.com/kentcdodds/status/1249870276688371713).

 The project has an: